samuelmartinezupm/Demand-based-Satellite-Beam-Hopping-BH-Algorithm/README.md

 + Cell_Scenario.m: based on the number of rings that are intended to be allocated within the satellite's FoV, cells are generated in the file.

 + BH_Calculation.m: execution of the BH algorithm.
 Once these pre-computations are preformed (users and cells), for each time slot, cell illumination [Ill], resource allocation ([B] and [P]) and link budget calculations are performed, determining the FoM: EC, UC, TTS.
+To consider additional losses within the link budget uncomment lines 217-252.
+The following files are required to be downloaded and added into the execution folder: 'maps.mat','p836.mat','p837.mat' and 'p840.mat'.
+Find them in: https://es.mathworks.com/help/satcom/ref/p618propagationlosses.html

 NOTE: For a fast execution of the algorithm set display=0 in main.m.
-No figures Will be displayed.
-Example GIF attached.
+No figures/GIFs will be displayed.
+Example GIFs: [GIF]_Illumination_10_rings.gif and [GIF]_Illumination_MAP_10_rings.gif